-New homes, regardless of their size and design, always look a bit naked until trees grow tall enough to frame the yard.
-However, adding trees to your landscape shouldn't be haphazard; think carefully about the ideal placement, size, shape, and growing habits of regional trees, as well as how the tree can work to enhance the beauty of your home.
-You (or at least you house) will be living with these trees for a lifetime, so take some care in choosing them.
+New homes, regardless of their size and design, tend to look a bit naked until trees grow tall enough to frame the yard.
+But, planting trees shouldn't be haphazard.
+Landscapers and homeowners alike should consider the size, shape, and growing habits of regional tree types, as well as how trees can enhance the value of a home.
+In fact, according to the Council of Tree and Landscape Appraisers, a healthy, mature tree can add between $1,000 and $10,000 to the value of a home.

-The root habits of the tree are also important if you're planting near a sidewalk or driveway.
-The Silver Maple is notorious for shallow roots that pop up all over the lawn and thrust cracks through asphalt and concrete.
+This is especially important if you're planning on planting near to a sidewalk or driveway.
+Notably, the Silver Maple is notorious for shallow roots that pop up all over the lawn and thrust cracks through asphalt and concrete.
 Moreover, if you live in an urban area, your city government may prohibit certain tree varieties that are brittle and frequently fall on power lines in strong wind.
 Also a concern for city dwellers is a tree's ability to stand up to urban pollution, including air pollution and salt runoff from snow and ice removal.
-And to avoid any future heartache resulting from a sick tree, you can check your local County Extension Service to see what varieties are prone to tree diseases in your area.
-Sadly over the years, many magnificent trees have given in to disease, like the once-ubiquitous elm that gave in to the Dutch Elm disease.
-At present, the Emerald Ash Borer is making mincemeat of the nation's Ash tree supply.

-A tree is not a casual purchase, because it can eventually make a huge difference in the value of your property.
+Planting a tree on your property is not a casual chore.
+While it requires research and deliberation, choosing the right tree can eventually make a huge difference in the value of your property.
 Additionally, you'll be looking at it for many years to come, so why plant one that will turn out to be an ugly aggravation?
 Rather than making a hasty decision, decide carefully so you can add a green companion to your home that you'll come to treasure.
 Luckily, there's still plenty of time to get it planted before winter arrives.